bshiven/Library-Management-System-Java-SQL/README.md

 NOW YOU CAN RUN THE PROJECT ON YOUR DEVICE.
 Refer to the flowchhart in this repo for help navigating through the project.
 HOPE YOU LIKE IT. :)

+For detailed documentation, send a mail to barbareshiven@gmail.com